- Website builder

 3. Non-native Support

-Any online customer service can be rated based on knowledge, communication skills, willingness to help, availability.
+Any online customer service can be rated based on knowledge, communication skills, willingness to help, and availability.
 I already mentioned the questionable work ethics of the iPage support team.

 Well, their communication skills are also below par, which made understanding the level of their knowledge very difficult.
 I’ve heard stories that EIG moves the service departments of newly acquired hosting providers overseas, and it seems that iPage-India is a rather malfunctioning reality already.